garyericson/bacx-pr/topics/images.md

 | All users | Any user viewing release plans regardless of role or responsibility.|

 ## Purpose
-Images are important parts of the release plans.
-They provide visual context for features and help the customer understand the benefits and functions of our products by highlighting important processes and capabilities.
-Images are placed within Markdown text to augment the feature detail.
+Images provide visual context for features and help the customer understand the benefits and functions of our products by highlighting important processes and capabilities.
 When you submit an image in the release planner app, it will get uploaded to the Main branch for that particular repo.
-It's important to consider these guidelines before you submit your images.
+Then you can place the image in the correct location within your Markdown text.

-## Guidelines
+Always preview the feature to ensure the image and text display the way you've intended.
+You can also preview the image by right-clicking it in the image box, and opening the image in a new tab in your browser.

-When developing content, we want to make sure images are just as high-quality, relevant, and useful to users as the written content is.
-Often, editors have to request new images if time permits or remove them altogether.
-We can create great visual content by following these guidelines.
+It's important to consider the following guidelines before you submit your images.

 ### Quality

 Make sure your screenshots, graphics, and images are clear.
-If it is blurry for you, it will be worse for the readers when it is published live.
+If it is blurry for you, it will be worse for the readers when it is published.
 Also, be sure to use images with clear content if it's meant to be readable.
 Below is an example of a blurry screenshot:

 ![Sample of an unclear screenshot](media/diagram_view_img.jpg "Sample of an unclear screenshot")

-Not only is the screenshot above blurry, it is also unclear what information the screenshot is being used to convey.
-It is very helpful to users if we highlight or callout important details in fullscreen images.
-We can do this by using accessibility-friendly callout boxes, arrows, or highlights to point out the important parts of the screen.
+The screenshot is blurry and it's also unclear what the screenshot is highlighting.
+Use accessibility-friendly callout boxes, arrows, or highlights to point out the important parts of the screen.
 The example below shows two screens with boxes added to highlight important areas.
 The boxes on the left screen cut off text and is not centered properly.
 The box on the right cleanly and evenly highlight the important area.

 ![Dos and don'ts for callouts and highlights](media/calloutdoanddont.png "Dos and don'ts for callouts and highlights")

-Here are some other tips to make sure screens are captured cleanly and clearly to avoid last minute fixes with editors:
+Here are some other tips to make sure screens are captured cleanly and to avoid last-minute fixes:

 - Don't take screenshots of your entire desktop if it isn't pertinent to the image.
   - Avoid showing browser tabs, favorites, taskbars, personalized desktops, user information, etc.